How Do I Get My Home Treadmill Repaired? (Explained)

 By Simon Gould

 You pay a lot of money for a treadmill and hopefully it get's lots of use.
 However much you pay it can break down and for many reasons.
 There are lots of things that can go wrong.
-With a motor and an electrical console there can be any number of issues and it helps if you can try and figure out what's wrong before you call for an engineer.
+So what do you need to do when this happens and you have a treadmill that stops working?
+I'll go through everything you need to do and how to get it repaired.

 Make sure you maintain your treadmill

-If you properly maintain the treadmill this will make sure you get to know it and it's parts.
+If you properly maintain the treadmill, you'll get to know it well and it's parts.
 There are things you can do to help look after it after every use, weekly, monthly and more.
-Here is an easy home treadmill maintenance guide.
-As part of this is removing the motor cover and vacuuming in and around the motor.
-All this helps you have intimate knowledge of your treadmill.
+Here is a home treadmill maintenance schedule anyone can do.
+A part of this is removing the motor cover and vacuuming in and around the motor.
+Dust can harm a treadmill over time.